Onkmr/Public-Trading-Research-Alibek-Abdirov/strategy-research-and-development-case.md

 # Strategy Research and Development Case

-This case shows how I took a manual trading strategy and worked to automate it into a system that could trade independently.
+This case shows my approach to turning a manual trading strategy into an automated trading system.

 ## Goal

-To turn a manual trading strategy into an algorithmic trading system suitable for live trading.
+To develop a production-ready automated trading system for live trading with capital.

 ## Terminology
 This case uses several Price Action concepts and abbreviated candlestick timeframe terms: